satya19977/restapi/README.md

-### Why this Project?
+### Why this Project?(Work in Progress)
-This project is a culmination of the the milestones achieved during my internship
+This project is an attempt to bring together the best practices for end to end deployment of an appication.
+It is a RESTAPI written in golang

 The projects is broken down into 10 Milestones each of which contains Learning Outcomes,Problem Statement, Expectations and Sources.